 Can’t Get Myoga?

-- If you are in Singapore, Malaysia, Philipines, and other SEA countries, you might be able to try it with torch ginger flower (bunga kantan).
-I understand that torch ginger flower has a very similar taste and uses to Myoga, so I’ll be curious to know how you like it!
+- If you are in Singapore, Malaysia, the Philippines, and other SEA countries, you might be able to try it with a torch ginger flower (bunga kantan).
+I understand that the torch ginger flower has a very similar taste and uses to Myoga, so I’ll be curious to know how you like it!

 - Or simply skip it for this recipe.

 Whichever substitution you decide to use, please start with a smaller amount than what I used for Myoga.
 They may have a stronger flavor, so taste and adjust as needed.

 What to Serve with Pickled Cucumbers and Myoga